-// … identical to previous code …
+… identical to previous code …

 }

 Wait for Asynchronous Loading to Complete

 With outstanding loading operations and incomplete shader creation, a client’s game cannot be initialized because without SimpleShader, Renderable objects cannot be properly created.
 For this reason, the game engine must wait for all outstanding promises to be fulfilled before proceeding to initialize the client’s game.
 Recall that client’s game initialization is performed in the game loop start() function, right before the beginning of the first loop iteration.